 - Reaction Kinetics: Kinetic control and mechanisms: rate laws and activation energy.

-- Organic Chemistry: Strategies of reaction, types of functional groups and stereochemistry.
+- Organic Chemistry: Strategies of reaction, types of functional groups, and stereochemistry.

-Biochemistry (Section Q)
+GATE Life Science Syllabus for Biochemistry (Section Q)

 - Biomolecules: Organization and roles of carbohydrates, lipids, proteins as well as nucleic acid and acids.